emindeniz/Kaggle-Competition-Planet/README.md

 # How to run:

-Download the dataset from the Kaggle website
+Download the dataset from the Kaggle website.
-Run VGG19_initial.py
+Then, run `VGG19_initial.py`

 ## Description from the competition website: